 Full measurements are in the recipe card below.

-Baking Powder & Soda: These create air bubbles.
-The soda reacts with the buttermilk to give the cake a high, fluffy rise.
+- Baking Powder & Baking Soda: Dual leavening agents that react with the dairy to give the cake layers a high, fluffy rise.

 The Strawberry Filling

-- Strawberries: Provide the natural flavor and color.
+- Fresh Strawberries: Provide the pure, natural base flavor and bright color.

-- Lemon Juice: Acts as a "flavor booster" to make the strawberry taste sharper and more vibrant.
+- Lemon Juice: Acts as a natural flavor booster to make the strawberry taste sharper and more vibrant.

-- Full-Fat Cream Cheese: Gives the frosting its creamy texture and signature tangy flavor.
+- Full-Fat Block Cream Cheese: Gives the frosting its signature tangy flavor and rich, creamy texture.

-- Unsalted Butter: Provides the "stiffness" needed so the frosting doesn't slide off the cake.
+- Unsalted Butter: Stabilizes the cream cheese, providing the stiffness needed to keep the frosting from sliding off the cake layers.

-- Strawberry Reduction: Adds the final punch of real fruit flavor and a natural pink tint.
+- Strawberry Reduction: Added directly to the base for a punch of real fruit flavor and a beautiful natural pink tint.

 Instructions

-Divide batter evenly (use a scale for precision).
-Bake for 30 minutes or until a toothpick comes out clean.
+5. Bake: Divide the batter evenly between your two pans using a kitchen scale for precision.
+Bake for 30 minutes, or until a toothpick inserted into the center comes out clean.

 Make the strawberry filling

-Combine chopped strawberries, sugar, and lemon juice in a saucepan over medium-high heat.
-Reduce to medium-low.
-Simmer for 20 minutes, stirring occasionally.
+1. Simmer: Combine the chopped strawberries, sugar, and lemon juice in a saucepan over medium-high heat.
+Once bubbling, reduce the heat to medium-low and simmer for 20 minutes, stirring occasionally.

 Make the strawberry cream cheese frosting